strncat/strncat.github.io/_posts/math/2024-04-14-limit-sin-x.markdown

 \end{align*}
 $$
 </div>
-If we. try to find the limit as $x$ goes to 0 of the first and last term we will find that
+If we. try to find the limit as $$x$$ goes to 0 of the first and last term we will find that
 <div>
 $$
 \begin{align*}